Medicare Part B Penalties and SEPs

 Prevent permanent Medicare Part B surcharges

-- Assuming COBRA or retiree coverage creates a SEP—it doesn’t for Part B.
+- Assuming COBRA or retiree coverage creates a Part B SEP (it usually doesn’t).

-- Missing the 8-month SEP after employment ends—file promptly with both forms.
+- Missing the SEP window after employment ends—start paperwork early.

-- Not confirming employer size and primary payer rules—small employers often require Part B at 65.
+- Not confirming employer size and primary payer rules with HR.

 Get help with Medicare Part B penalties and SEPs